If you need an instant loan, these lenders can help

 The majority of experts recommend that your fund should be equal to your living expenses for three to six months.
 When you determine the actual amount of money to keep for emergencies, you have to take into account the size of your family and whether you have kids, your debt and the insurance policies which you have.

-If you are prepared for the biggest emergency, you will be fully ready to deal with smaller ones such as a broken home appliance.
+If you are prepared for the biggest emergency, such as a loss of income, you will be fully ready to deal with smaller ones such as a broken home appliance.

 No savings, now what?